twitter/communitynotes/content/writing-ability.md

 aliases: ["/writing-ability"]
 ---

-To keep the quality of Birdwatch notes high, Birdwatch contributors earn (and can lose) the ability to write notes.
+To keep the quality of Community Notes high, contributors earn (and can lose) the ability to write notes.

-Everyone who joins Birdwatch can rate notes.
+Everyone who joins Community Notes can rate notes.
 They can unlock the ability to write notes by helping to identify helpful and unhelpful notes.
 If notes they write are found helpful, they’ll continue to have greater impact.
 If notes they write are consistently found not helpful, their ability to write notes will be temporarily locked, and they’ll have to earn it back.

 ## New contributors

-**New Birdwatch contributors start with the ability to rate notes, and must unlock the ability to write** before they can write their own notes.
+**New contributors start with the ability to rate notes, and must unlock the ability to write** before they can write their own notes.

 To unlock the ability to write, new contributors need to earn a [Rating Impact](../impact) of at least 5.
 One way to get started is [rating notes that need help](../rating-notes).